Ages: 3 – 6 years old when class begins.

 - Outdoor time: On campus, kids have the opportunity for playground and sandbox time (sometimes we substitute indoor activities during winter quarter).
 When we meet at Robinswood, we spend a large chunk of class time out in the woods, learning about nature and wilderness skills.

 We are a multi-age classroom, where all our activities are designed to work for kids age 3 to 6, with siblings as young as 2.5 or as old as 7.
 The younger children have a chance to learn from and be inspired by the big kids.
 The older children enjoy showing off their skills, teaching, and mentoring the little ones.
 Learn more about the benefits of multi-age classrooms at https://gooddayswithkids.com/?s=multi-age

 We will have a specific focus each quarter.
-Families are encouraged to sign up for all three quarters, but may choose to enroll in just one or two quarters if that works better for their schedule.
-Most years, we do Engineering in the Fall, and Science in the Winter, but we are shifting that order for 2018-19 to:
+Families are encouraged to sign up for all three quarters but may choose to enroll in just one or two quarters if that works better for their schedule.
+In the past, we’ve done Engineering in the Fall, and Science in the Winter, but we are shifting that order for 2019-20 to:

 Fall – September through November.
 Science

 Let’s build cool stuff!
 And then let’s knock it down!
 And build it again!
 But better this time…

 Our engineering sessions focus on building skills.
 We’ll study the six simple machines, learn about electricity, practice using the Tool of the Week, and build towers, tunnels, bridges, houses and model cars.
 The focus is on Tinkering and the PROCESS of creation and problem-solving: we’ll figure out goals, make an initial plan, build the first prototype, test it, then improve it, test and improve it again.
 This design process teaches kids that they don’t have to create a perfect product on their first try, but whatever they create, they can always keep working to make it better.